pkarsy/tcpberry/README.md

 For other networks, using your mobile phone as an access point is usually the simplest solution.

-However the most simple solution is mqttberry.
+However for remote uploads the most powerful solution is mqttberry.

 ## mqttberry (ESP32x daemon)